All Products

 2. In the left-side navigation pane, choose Resources > Resource Groups

-3. On the Resource Groups page, find the resource group with which you want to associate with a scheduled task and click the ⋮ icon in the Actions column.
+3. On the Resource Groups page, find the resource group with which you want to associate a scheduled task and click the ⋮ icon in the Actions column.
 Then, click Associate with Scheduled Task.

-Change a scheduled task for resources
+Change the scheduled task for a cloud desktop

 2. In the left-side navigation pane, choose Resources > Cloud Computers.